indico/indico-user-docs/user_guide/conference_abstract_review.md

 Click on the Abstract’s name.

 On the Reviewing page, as a Reviewer, you may leave feedback on the Abstract in the _Review option_.
-The _Judge option_ means to effectively _Accept_ of _Reject_ an Abstract, based on the various reviews.
+The _Judge option_ means to effectively _Accept_ or _Reject_ an Abstract, based on the various reviews.

 To leave a comment, as a Reviewer, scroll down the page and click on _Review_ on the right.